 1. Use your favorite keyword research tool.

-Here’s some quick keyword research for a local HVAC & plumbing company where I identified a few keywords without thousands of searches but with lower competition:
+Here’s some quick keyword research for a local HVAC & plumbing company where we identified a few keywords without thousands of searches but with lower competition:

 2. Use Answer the Public.